At Makerble we take GDPR compliance seriously. We are your data processor and you are the data controller.

 When you use Makerble, your data is stored on servers housed in secure data centres located in London, England.

-Your data is not sold.
+Your data is never sold.

 4. DATA RIGHTS